 +44 (0) 131 451 3794

-The Chemical Physics degree programme spans the interface between chemistry and physics.
-The programme incorporates all the core elements of a physics degree as well as key chemistry concepts relating to the structure and properties of atoms, molecules and materials.
-The interdisciplinary nature of the programme ensures students will develop a wide range of skills and expertise.
+The Chemical Physics degree course spans the interface between chemistry and physics.
+The course incorporates all the core elements of a physics degree as well as key chemistry concepts relating to the structure and properties of atoms, molecules and materials.
+The interdisciplinary nature of the course ensures students will develop a wide range of skills and expertise.
 In the final Level students will undertake a research project, working closely with a member of staff.

 This honours degree in Chemical Physics is accredited by the Institute of Physics (IOP).

 Topics studied will include Mechanics and Waves; Principles of Chemistry; Fields and Forces; Chemical Reactivity; Mathematics; Physics and Chemistry Laboratory Work.

 Topics studied will include Photonics and Optics; Introduction to Spectroscopy; Chemical Kinetics; Thermodynamics; Atomic Structure and Molecular Bonding; Mathematics; Communication Skills; Physics and Chemistry Laboratory Work.

 Concentrates on core Physics with topics studied including Electromagnetism; Advanced Mathematics; Solid State Physics; Circuits and Analysis; Quantum Theory and Spectroscopy; Classical Dynamics; and Laboratory Work..